After-Shock/Cloudbox-wiki/Pushover.md

 ## What is Pushover?

 [Pushover](https://pushover.net/faq) is service that enables you to receive instant push notifications on your phone/tablet/PC from a variety of sources.
-With Cloudbox, you can have notifications sent with many different tasks/events.
+With Cloudbox, you can have notifications sent with many different events.

 Screenshots: